 We are not responsible for the information that is contained in each manual, we merely locate the manuals online so that you can easily download a copy.
 Many hours have been spent by volunteers to locate the Harbor Breeze Ceiling Fan Manuals below.
 Check the end of this article for answers to some common questions.

-Here is a quick video on how to use this page to get your ceiling fan manual.
+Here is a quick video below on how to use this page to get your ceiling fan manual.

 Harbor Breeze Ceiling Fan Manuals

 Mazon 44-in Indoor Ceiling Fan: This ceiling fan is a very popular choice for cooling smaller rooms.
 It comes in a number of finishes including brushed nickel, oil-rubbed bronze, matte black and white.
 This ceiling fan comes complete with a LED light kit.